07 Oct 2021, last revised 22 Dec 2024

-Only one bottle in just one size is known for Ed.
-C. Des Rochers, but yet his drug store in Houghton lasted for 23 or 24 years.
+Only one bottle is known for Ed.
+C. Des Rochers, yet he owned a drug store in Houghton for at least 13 years.
 He clearly used mostly unembossed bottles, which was typical of pharmacies.
-His business was a continuation of John P. Mason's drug store.
+He worked at the drug store itself under different proprietors for about 19 years before becoming its proprietor.

 Edward C. Des Rochers was born in Houghton on 31 Dec 1866 (12).
-His father was born in Canada of French descent and his mother was born in Detroit, which is where they started their large family before moving to Houghton in 1862 (1).
-Edward completed his studies at the National Pharmacy Institute at Chicago in 1886 (1).
-He started in the druggist business by working for Dr. John P. Mason from about the start of Mason's drug store (1,2,3).
-The 1887 Holland directory listed Des Rochers as a pharmacist with Mason (2).
-He then resigned and had plans to work for A. J. Scott in Hancock from about 01 May 1890 (15), although it is unknown how long he worked for Scott or if he even moved since the 1895 and 1897 Polk directories listed him as a clerk for Mason (4,5).
+His father was born in Canada of French descent and his mother was born in Detroit, which is where they started a large family before moving to Houghton in 1862 (1).
+Des Rochers started in the drug business from about 1880 (3) or 1882 (1) in Dr. Hafenreffer's drug store (3).
+He continued to work at the store (3) while it was sold, in 1884, to Dr. Maclane and then to Dr. Mason (16,17).
+He completed his studies at the National Pharmacy Institute at Chicago in 1886 (1), and was listed as a pharmacist with J. P. Mason in 1887 (2).
+He resigned and planned to work for A. J. Scott in Hancock from about 01 May 1890 (15), although it is unknown if he actually did.
+The 1895 and 1897 directories listed Des Rochers as a clerk for Mason (4,5).

 Newspaper ad - Dec 1899